LukeShortCloud/rootpages/src/programming/go.rst

 Data Types
 ----------

+-  ``const`` = Constant.
+This declares that a variable value will never change.
+The variable can be of any data type.
 -  ``bool`` = Boolean.
 Valid values: ``true`` or ``false``.
 -  ``complex64``, ``complex128`` = Complex.
 A float that supports imaginary numbers.
 -  ``float32``, ``float64`` = Float.
 Large decimal numbers.